DerjenigeUberMensch/vox-wm/README.md

 ## Early Release
 This build of xcb-wswm is ***not*** fully feature ready.

-Currently it is bare bones only meaning, no window moving (aside from grid/monocle/tile).
+Currently no window movement is supported (TODO)

-Nor does it support anything in config.h

-Aka it is useless. (for now.)
+config.h is not Currently Supported.

 ## Requirements
 - **dmenu**